-How to identify the leadership potentials and how to bring these potentials to the fore are the constant challenges human resource managers are wrestling with.
+How to identify the leadership potentials and how to bring these potentials to the fore are the constant challenges that human resource managers are wrestling with.
 However, there is unfortunately no sure proof way of doing both.
-At the best, we could simulate the real leadership context, e.g., through the use of an assessment centres, and give our best educated guess in identifying potential leaders and in predicting their future performance.
+At the best, the real leadership context could be simulated, e.g., through the use of an assessment centres which could help improve the process of identifying potential leaders and in predicting their future performance.